Somnusmind/Genesis/README.md

 ### Philosophy
 This project was built with genuine passion and tested extensively in real-world scenarios over many months.
 Every component (mixer routing, reverb presets, normalization, spatial movement, etc.) was refined through actual use rather than theoretical design.

+### Pre-Cached Configurations
+Only the **Tutorial** configuration is shipped pre-cached.
+All other configurations require an OpenRouter API key and will synthesize the audio on first use.

 ---

 ## Getting Started